Let’s get this out of the way right now:

 I won’t try to refute or deny that.
-I’d like to think that it has improved, but as a White woman, that’s not for me to decide.
-I also won’t go the route of “There’s racism all over America and the world,” because though that’s true, it’s also the point of discussion.
+I’d like to think that it has improved, but as a white woman, that’s not for me to decide.
+I also won’t go the ‘There’s racism all over America and the world’ route because even though that’s true, it’s also not the point of discussion.

-Last week, former MLB outfielder Torii Hunter said that the Red Sox were one of the only teams to which he had a no-trade clause in his contracts, because he experienced repeated racial abuse from the fans at Fenway.
+Last week, former MLB outfielder Torii Hunter said that the Red Sox were one of the only teams to whom he had a no-trade clause in his contracts because he experienced repeated racial abuse from the fans at Fenway.
 And though he told WEEI’s “The Greg Hill Show” that he experienced this at many ballparks, it was the worst in Boston and “it was so consistent.”

-But despite these statements, I was still surprised to see the Red Sox issue a statement in response today, and a strong one at that.
-They not only addressed the issue head on, but they confirmed it in no uncertain terms.
+But despite Hunter’s statements, I was still surprised to see the Red Sox issue a statement in response today, and a strong one at that.
+They not only addressed the issue head-on, but they confirmed it in no uncertain terms.
 “If you doubt him because you’ve never heard it yourself, take it from us, it happens.”